sydneylieng/sydneylieng.github.io/_posts/2017-08-02-firstpost.md

 For my co-op, I thankfully got hired at Teknion as a CAD Specialist.
 This position gave me a big insight of how corporate companies work.
 For a company that creates high-end office furniture, there are a lot complexity within the company.
 For my position, I was in the Marketing and Sales.
 I was responsible for desiging and developing CAD symbols and Installation Guides that represent Teknion products as a graphical representation used in the sales process.
 There were a lot of manual work when it comes to creating CAD symbols.
 To quicken one of the checking processes I developed Excel and AutoCAD scripts that automated it.
 This project can be found on the my project page called Entity Checker.
+This was a great experience as I now feel ready for the next step of my career!

+# The Next Step.
+## Developer World
+I am looking for a developer position in any field.
+I have a wide set of skills that I gained throughout my undergrad and career experiences that I know will help me excel.
+I love the tech industry as it is always growing and there's always more to learn!
+Can't wait to see where it takes me!

 <iframe src="https://ghbtns.com/github-btn.html?user=TaylanTatli&repo=Halve&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>